 No matter how much we plan and budget, life always throws us curve balls that can create unexpected expenses like medical bills, student expenses or car repairs.
-Thankfully, there are numerous options for paying off those unplanned expenses as quickly as possible.
+Thankfully, you can get financial stress relief with Iryss to help pay those unplanned expenses as quickly as possible.
 Each option has its pros and cons, so carefully consider each one before deciding what to do.

 There are different types of short-term loans that you can use to pay off unplanned expenses.
 They include: